 Tian Yong City (天墉城)

 - Chen Zi Han (陳紫函) as Hong Yu (红玉).
 A sword spirit.
-She followed Reverend Zi Yin after he granted her a human form and helped him guard various swords in the sword tower.
+She followed Reverend Zi Yin after he granted her a human form and helped him guard various swords in the swords tower.
 Being thousands of years old, she was quite powerful and talented.
 She was also smart.
 She was probably one of the two people whom suspected that Shao Gong had a hidden agenda from the start.
 Although she didn’t want to say it out loud at times, especially Tusu whom was quite fond of Shao Gong.
 Yet her hunches were right.
 She was right about the traps for them.
 Oh yeah, since I complained up and down about QZY’s red outfit near the end, I have to comment on her red outfit too.
 Okay, going to sound ironic, but I actually felt she was the only one not being too over with wearing red outfit.
-It had to do with her sword swords spirit and her name.
+It had to do with her swords spirit and her name.
 So there, it was justified and it was nicely designed.

 - Dilraba Dilmurat (迪丽热巴) as Fu Qu (芙蕖).
 Liked Ling Yue and treated Tusu like her younger brother.
 She was the other one that didn’t bully Tusu during his stay and even aided him greatly.
 Although she did have her attitude at times yet wasn’t annoying.
 It was who she was, sometimes rash in her ways yet didn’t mean any harm.

 - Zong Feng Yan (宗峰岩) as Reverand Han Su (涵素真人).
 I felt annoyed with him at the beginning.
 Mostly because he listened to Ling Duan and didn’t really investigate stuffs thoroughly.
 It was like he had too many disciples and didn’t care or something.
-But later he finally yelled at Ling Duan for causing trouble, etc.
+But later, he finally yelled at Ling Duan for causing trouble, etc.